GridPlus/client/README.md

 owned by the device.

 ## Setup

+*The following a guide to setting up your virtual device for our alpha period.
+This is a significantly different setup process than in our production system.
+Here you will need to install the client on your computer and generate a set of setup keys.
+In production, both the client and the keys would come pre-loaded onto your agent.*

 Once you have the client installed (instructions below), please go to ~~app.gridplus.io~~(not available yet) and click the button on the menu titled "Get setup key".